jtimo/pycmg/docs/source/tutorial.rst

 In order to generate a concrete mesostructure with a certain aggregate size distribution, we first need to specify the total aggregate volume fraction in the concrete material and then the aggregate size distribution.
-First create a text file containing the aggregate size distribution.
+First create a csv file containing the aggregate size distribution.

 .. figure:: ../../examples/AB8_200.png
    :scale: 45 %
    :alt: The multiscale model of mortar
    :align: center

-The text file should contain atleast two columns.
+The csv file should contain atleast two columns.
 The first column lists the aggregate sizes while the second column the corresponding volume-fraction.
 This volume fraction is relative to the total volume fraction of the aggregates in the material.
 Here is the text file with a distribution for AB8 standard concrete.